sonjuntaek/Baekjoon_Algorithm/README.md

-# It's an algorithm solution on Baekjun Online Judge.
+# It's an algorithm solution on Baekjoon Online Judge.